Merlin427/trivia_api/backend/README.md

 ## Database Setup
 If you do not have PostgrSQL installed, install this first (https://www.postgresql.org/download/).
-From within the With Postgres running, first create the database 'trivia' by running 'postgres=# creaate database trivia;', now restore a database using the trivia.psql file provided.
+From within the With Postgres running, first create the database 'trivia' by running 'postgres=# create database trivia;', now restore a database using the trivia.psql file provided.
 From the backend folder in terminal run:
 ```bash
 psql trivia < trivia.psql